Personal Training: Cardio-Vascular Intensity

 220 (maximum heart rate at birth) – 30 (age) – 70 (RHR) x 0.60 + 70 (RHR) = 142 beats per minute (bpm)

-The Karvonen formula is therefore a much more accurate way of administering intensity as it is more specific to the individual.
-A personal trainer will also link that to how the client feels while exercising: between 50-70% will be moderately comfortable, from 70-85% they will feel the effects of working a lot harder.
+The Karvonen formula is, therefore, a much more accurate way of administering intensity, as it is more specific to the individual.
+A personal trainer will also link that to how the client feels while exercising: between 50-70% will be moderately comfortable; from 70-85% they will feel the effects of working a lot harder.

 Working to increase VO2max / HRR

 The maximum volume of oxygen an individual can take in and use while exercising maximally is referred to as VO2max and is measured in millilitres per kilo of body weight per minute.
-VO2max and HRR are closely related and are often referred to as the same thing.
-If a client is working at 60% of their VO2max they are also likely to working at 60% of their HRR – effectively 60% of their aerobic ability.
+VO₂max and HRR are closely related and are often referred to as the same thing.
+If a client is working at 60% of their VO₂max, they are also likely to working at 60% of their HRR – effectively 60% of their aerobic ability.

-Let us know what you think of our latest fitness blog below and view our suite of Personal Trainer Qualifications.
+Let us know what you think of our latest fitness blog below and view our suite of personal trainer qualifications.

 Interested in becoming a personal trainer